SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 1. Navigate to the `...\SteamCMD\steamapps\common\U3DS` directory.
 2. Create a new text file by right-clicking an empty space within the U3DS directory, and selecting New > Text Document.
 This will create a new text file called "New Text Document.txt".
-	1. **If the file name displays the `.txt` file extension, then you need to enable the viewing of "File name extensions".**
+	1. **If the file name does not display the `.txt` file extension, then you need to enable the viewing of "File name extensions".**
 	2. At the top of the File Explorer window, navigate to the View tab on the ribbon.
 	3. In the Show/hide section of options, ensure that the "File name extensions" box is checked.
 	![image](https://user-images.githubusercontent.com/7608445/118378950-cd5ecd80-b59c-11eb-87e4-13f28585f550.png)
 	4. File extensions should now be displayed at the end of file names.
 3. Rename the "New Text Document.txt" file, and change it from a text file (.txt) to a batch script file (.bat).
 For example, "Tutorial.bat".
 4. Right-click on the batch script (`Tutorial.bat`) and select Edit.
 This will open the batch file in your default text editor, although any text editor (e.g., Notepad, WordPad, Notepad++) can be used.
-5. We want to add the script that will start your server when the batch script is ran.
+5. Add the script that will start your server when the batch script is ran.
 	* For an internet server, copy-and-paste the following text into the file: `start "" "%~dp0ServerHelper.bat" +InternetServer/MyServer`
-	* For a LAN server insert the following text into the file: `start "" "%~dp0ServerHelper.bat" +LanServer/MyServer`
+	* For a LAN server, copy-and-paste the following text into the file: `start "" "%~dp0ServerHelper.bat" +LanServer/MyServer`

+	_Note: running an internet server will require opening ports on your router (this is called "port forwarding")._

-	<sup>_Note 1: In this example "MyServer" is used as the ServerID for savedata and configuration purposes.
-You may choose to replace "MyServer" with a different name.<br />Note 2: Running an internet server will require opening ports on your router (this is called "port forwarding").<br />Note 3: For an example batch script, open the built-in `ExampleServer.bat` file in a text editor._</sup>
+	In this example "MyServer" is used as the ServerID for savedata and configuration purposes; you may choose to replace "MyServer" with a different name.
+For an example batch script, open the built-in `ExampleServer.bat` file in a text editor._

 6. Save your changes to the file, and close the file.
 7. Double-click the batch script to launch the server.
 A command-line interface should appear.
 Because this is the first time we have ran the batch file, it is going to generate a bunch of necessary server files.